create3000/x_ite/docs/_posts/components/Navigation/Viewpoint.md

 #### Warning

-- FieldOfView may not be correct for different window sizes and aspect ratios.
+- *fieldOfView* may not be correct for different window sizes and aspect ratios.
 Interchange profile hint: this field may be ignored, applying the default value regardless.

 ### SFFloat [in, out] **nearDistance** -1 <small>-1 or (0,∞)</small>